JuliaSmoothOptimizers/MultiPrecisionR2/docs/src/tutorial_MPR2_basic_use.md

 **Example**: Last Resort

 If early stop due to lack of precision occurs even when modifying MPR2's parameters and setting the evaluation error to zero (above 2 examples), the user can provide its own function $\gamma$ to further decrease $\mu$ indicator (by decreasing $\gamma(n,u)$ and $\alpha(n,u)$).
 For example, the user can simply set $\gamma$ to 0, i.e. supposing that model reduction and norm computation are performed exactly.
-This however might break the convergence properties of MPR2.
+This however might increase numerical instability of MPR2.

 ```@example
 using MultiPrecisionR2